bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Then compare and contrast and select one as the idea you're leaning towards working on for your project week.

+## Compare and Contrast
+I would be doing a qualitative analysis in either case but the Pew one would be a bit easier because I've already put that data into caregories which is the most time-consuming part.
+And it's an analysis I've wanted to do for a long time but waited until now because I wanted to be able to use python to do the quantitative analysis part more professionally.
+I'm 99% certain I'm doing the Pew Internet Attitudes survey data.

 # Ideas for data storytelling - Idea 1